Thinking of acquiring or buying shares in a private company for future investments?

 Non-arm’s length parties could also include unrelated persons.
 It is a question of fact whether unrelated persons are dealing with each other at arm’s length.
 Each situation must be evaluated in its own merits.

-Seek the advice of an expert
+Seek the advice of a financial expert

 Specific professional advice should be obtained prior to the implementation of any suggestion contained in this article.
 Contact your Crowe MacKay advisor for more information.